Arthur Slater was born in Ashton-under-Lyne, Lancashire on May 10th, 1896.

 A few days later, on March 21, 1919 he was granted 28 days furlough from No 1 Dispersal Unit, Heaton Park, and not required to wear uniform for the duration.
 Before the furlough was up, he was discharged from the Army (disembodied, since he was a Territorial) on April 17, 1919 after serving for 4 1/2 years.

-He received a small disability pension, and received ongoing treatment, for “Bronchilosis” starting from the day after his discharge until May 30, 1921, the month after he married Margaret Annie Karran.
+He received a small disability pension, starting from the day after his discharge until May 30, 1921, the month after he married Margaret Annie Karran.
+His record also shows that he was treated for “Bronchilosis” in October 1920, presumably as a result of inhaling gas on May 27, 1918.

 SHORT SERVICE RECORD